dlce-eva/dlce-eva/doc/csv-and-tsv-files.md

 works.

-(Side note:  I never tried the Numbers program by Apple, nor any of those browser-base programs like OnlyOffice or Google Docs.
+(Side note:  I never tried the Numbers program by Apple, nor any of those browser-based programs like OnlyOffice or Google Docs.
 So I don't know how well those work.)